The John Wiley & Sons Best JASIST Paper Award was established in 1969 and is administered by the Awards & Honors Committee.

 6.3 The Jury Chair appoints three additional members to the Jury who serve for one year.
-One of the members is from the journal’s Editorial Board and two from the Association-at-Large.
-Jury members may be re-appointed to serve a second term.
+The Jury members should not be authors of papers published in the Volume year.

 6.4 The Editor of JASIST, or a designee, serves as an ex-officio member of the Jury, with voice but without vote.

-6.5 The composition of the Jury shall reflect the range of Society membership and interests, to the extent practicable.
+6.5 The composition of the Jury shall reflect the range of Association membership and interests, to the extent practicable.

 7. Selection of Awardee